 Or you will face financial hardship as a result of not being able to work while you are self-isolating.

 If you have to take time off work because you child has been told that they cannot attend school because they have been in close contact with someone who has tested positive for COVID you may qualify for a payment.

 If this applies to you please complete the online form and also send an email to email@example.com giving the following information:

 Please ensure that you have the below information available before starting the application as you will be required to upload this during the form:

 You will receive this payment via BACS transfer.
 This payment will be for £500 and is subject to tax.
 However, you will not be taxed at the point of payment and will be contacted by Her Majesty's Revenue and Customs (HMRC) at a later date.

-Eligible individuals can make a claim up to 14 days after their period of self-isolation ended.
+Eligible individuals can make a claim up to 42 days after the first day of self-isolation.
 We cannot accept applications after this point.

 People in the same household can each make an individual application to receive the payment, if they each meet the eligibility criteria.

 Some individuals could be asked to self-isolate by NHS Test and Trace more than once.

 Someone can claim more than once (if they are told to self-isolate multiple times), as long as they meet the eligibility criteria for each individual claim and their periods of self-isolation do not overlap.